6 Must-See Stops from California to Utah | A Road Trip to Zion

 Later that day, we made our way to the towering rock pillars of Bryce Canyon.
 These rugged pillars are called hoodoos and are formed from years of powerful erosion that are still changing the landscape today.
 Interestingly, you can actually hear the erosive forces if you visit at the right time.
 If you visit Bryce during late winter or early spring you can hear the ground groaning and grinding as gravel shakes loose and rocks tumble as the snow melts.

 We hiked the Navajo Loop trail which took us in between the hoodoos, close enough the touch their dusty walls.
 We also checked out the Natural Bridge and Rainbow point for some spectacular views.

 Canyon Overlook at Zion

 We headed back to Zion for our last day to do the Canyon Overlook Trail.
 This trail is perfect if you aren't wanting to do anything too strenuous but still would like to see those much photographed views of Zion Canyon.
-For the the hottest day of our trip, this a fairly easy hike (though getting to the overlook is mostly uphill) and the view of the valley before us was worth the sweat!
+For the the hottest day of our trip, this was a fairly easy hike (though getting to the overlook is mostly uphill) and the view of the valley before us was worth the sweat!
 Something we quickly came to realise about travelling in the heat was to take advantage of sunrises and sunsets.
-Not only does everything look ten times more beautiful in the light, but the sun is much more forgiving and hikes are a lot easier.
+Not only does everything look ten times more beautiful in the light, but the sun is much more forgiving and the hikes a lot easier.

 The Valley of fire

-This was our last scenic stop, on the way back to LA, and really helped end this trip with a bang (as you may imagine any place with such a name would!).
+This was our last scenic stop on the way back to LA and really helped end this trip with a bang (as you may imagine any place with such a name would!).
 In between Las Vegas and Zion, it's a stretch of land full of brilliantly orange aztec sandstone, formed from shifting sand dunes and eroded sandstone.
 It derives its name from its tendency to morph into a blazing valley of red when touched by the sun.